katmfoo/yolo-fe/README.md

 ## Usage
 The command line tool is accessed with `yolo-fe`.
 Running `yolo-fe --help` will display the various subcommands that can be ran.
 Running `yolo-fe subcommand --help` will display more information for that particular subcommand.

+### Initial setup
+Before any other commands that utilize YOLO can be ran, YOLO must be downloaded, installed, and built.
+To do this, run `yolo-fe setup`.
+By default, this will build YOLO to use the computers GPU.
+If you want to build YOLO to use the computers CPU, run `yolo-fe setup --cpu` instead.
+The tool assumes the CUDA path is `/usr/local/cuda-9.0/` but this can also be overwritten with the `--cuda-path` option.

+## Commands

 ### Setup command
 ```
 yolo-fe setup [--gpu/--cpu] [--cuda-path=/path/to/cuda/]
 ```
 **WARNING**: CUDA must be added to the system path for the setup subcommand to work with the --gpu option (which is the default option).
-It can be added with `export PATH="/usr/local/cuda-9.0/bin/:$PATH"`.
+This can be done temporarily for the current terminal session with `export PATH="/usr/local/cuda-9.0/bin/:$PATH"` (change PATH value if needed).

 The setup subcommand can be ran to automatically download, configure, and install the YOLO system to the yolo/ directory.
 Run `yolo-fe setup --help` to see all options. `--gpu` or `--cpu` can be appended to setup YOLO in either GPU or CPU mode, GPU mode is default. `--cuda-path /path/to/cuda/` can be used to manually set the system path to CUDA.
 Default is `/usr/local/cuda-9.0/` which is the resulting location after running the `cuda_gpu_driver_install.sh` GPU driver install script.